Tritrain is an avid gardener and aspires to have a homestead of several acres in the USA.

 You can even try to follow them to their home.
 All bees fly as straight as they can back to their home.
-Known as a "bee line", they don't waste precious energy sightseeing.
+Known as a "beeline", they don't waste precious energy sightseeing.

-Encourage More Mason Bees to Visit Your Garden
+4 Ways to Encourage More Mason Bees to Visit Your Garden

 You may be wondering how to get more of these wonderful insects to visit your garden.
 It's not complicated.
 There are a few important, yet simple, details that must be available for the mason bees to play a role in your garden.

 First of all, the mason bees need to eat.
 If the mason bees emerge from their cocoons too early or too late to find nearby food they will likely starve.
-So, what a gardener should do is make sure there are flowering plants available throughout the time period in which mason bees are out and about.
+Make sure there are flowering plants available throughout the time period in which mason bees are out and about.
 They tend to emerge in mid-spring when it is consistently 50 degrees Fahrenheit or warmer.
-For most parts of North America this would be mid-spring.
+For most parts of North America, this would be mid-spring.
 It is important that numerous flowers are in bloom at this point.

-Early Flowering Plants That Help the Mason Bee
+Early-Flowering Plants That Help Mason Bees

-- Fruit trees - This is a primary reason why fruit orchards and mason bees work so well together.
+- Fruit Trees: This is a primary reason why fruit orchards and mason bees work so well together.

-- Heather - A bush loaded with pink flowers, bees tend to love them.
+- Heather: A bush loaded with pink flowers, bees tend to love them.

-- Daffodils - When we think of spring we often think of daffodils.
+- Daffodils: When we think of spring we often think of daffodils.

-- Crocus - They are known to push through the snow and are among the very first to bloom.
+- Crocus: They are known to push through the snow and are among the very first to bloom.
 There are more than 80 species.
 Some are hardy to zone 3.

-- Hellebores - Also called Christmas Rose, are a common winter blooming flower.
+- Hellebores: Also called Christmas Rose, are a common winter-blooming flower.
 They are hardy to zone 4.

 It is helpful to the bees to plant your flowers, bushes and trees in clumps or lines, rather than scattering them all around a yard.
 The bees will need to spend less time searching for flowers and more time pollinating and consuming the nectar.